l00sed/FCD-S22-62275/Emily_Eesha/README.md

 **Contents**

 - `.pdf` of M6 submission
-- additional `.gifs` or animated content
+- `.gifs` of assembly of pavillion
 - `.gh` script file
 - `.3dm` CAD model file
 - this `.md` README